TRIQS/triqs_0.x/doc/user_manual/wien2k/LDADMFTmain.rst

     of the d-shell, i.e. t2g and eg. Only effective for Slater parametrisation.
   * `irep`: The index in the list `dimreps` of the subset that is used.
 Only effective for Slater parametrisation.

-Most of above parameters can be taken directly from the :class:`SumK_LDA` class, without defining them by hand.
+Most of above parameters can be taken directly from the :class:`SumkLDA` class, without defining them by hand.
 We will see a specific example at the end of this tutorial.

 After initialisation, several other CTQMC parameters can be set (see CTQMC doc).
 The most important are: